Description

 My main specialty is the theory

-theory used to estimate the probability of very rare events arising in
+of large deviations - a branch of probability theory used to estimate the probability of very rare events arising in

 random systems as diverse as gases, queues, random walks, information